ankit-rathi/getFinFree/README.md

 ### **Preface**

-- The Wake-Up Call: When Income Isn’t Freedom
-- From Data & AI to Designing Financial Systems
-- Why Traditional Financial Advice Fails
-- The Philosophy and Framework of `getFinFree()`
+- Background and Introduction
+- Why this book?
--  What This Book Will Teach You
+- What this book covers?
+- Who this book is for?
 - A Note to the Reader

 ---